se-edu/learningresources/contents/swift/welcome-to-swift.md

 Here are some of the benefits of using `guard` statement over `if-let` statement:
 1. Unlike the `if-let` statement, using the `guard` statement causes `past` to remain defined and can be used till the function exits.
-1. While using `if-let` statements can lead to deeply nested `if-let` statements (i.e. pyramid of doom), `guard` statements allow us to have the golden path to be not indented, thereby increasing code readability.
+1. While using `if-let` statements can lead to deeply nested `if-let` statements (i.e. pyramid of doom), `guard` statements allow us to have the happy path to be not indented, thereby increasing code readability.

 ## Structs